Schedule Your

-For patients who have not achieved their desired level of pain relief through more conservative measures, Southwoods has assembled an expert team of board certified, fellowship-trained spine surgeons to offer surgical solutions.
+For patients who have not found adequate pain relief through conservative measures, Southwoods offers surgical solutions performed by an expert team of board certified, fellowship-trained spine surgeons.

-Although most patients will experience improvements in their pain without the need for surgery, when it is determined surgical intervention is required, the Southwoods Pain & Spine Center is positioned to deliver these services right here in our community.
+While many patients experience improvement without the need for surgery, when it’s determined surgical intervention is required, surgeons from the Southwoods Pain & Spine Center provide advanced specialized care.

-Our spine specialists help patients understand the best surgical options to provide relief using the latest minimally invasive and advanced surgical approaches.
-From conservative treatment all the way through surgery, Southwoods is committed to providing truly comprehensive care to help patients who have been living with persistent back pain.
+Our spine specialists work closely with each patient to determine the most appropriate treatment plan.
+Using the latest minimally invasive and advanced surgical techniques, they guide patients through every step of care.
+From conservative treatment all the way through surgery, Southwoods is committed to providing truly comprehensive care for those living with persistent back, neck and spine pain.

 Common Conditions